-Japan: Wakizashi, Tachi, and Katana, The Samurai Heritage
+Japan: Wakizashi, Tachi, and Katana, the Samurai Heritage

 The wakizashi, tachi, and katana each have distinct purposes in Japanese warfare and culture.
 They all played important roles in the samurai’s armament, with differences in length, use, and historical context.
 While the tachi was originally the primary weapon for mounted samurai, it was replaced by the katana as combat shifted to infantry-based fighting.